DaveParillo/intermediate-cpp/_sources/back-matter/q150-do-i-need-to-know-math.rst

 *Math* is a broad topic.

-For **most** programming activities, the answer is no (or very little).
-Nearly every programming statement, however, is either a *logic expression* or an *algebraic statement*.
+Nearly every programming statement in any language is either a *logic expression* or an *algebraic statement*.
-So a firm grasp of boolean expressions, basic (high school) algebra, and an ability to think through problems is critical.
+A firm grasp of boolean expressions, basic (high school) algebra, and an ability to think through problems is critical.
+Programmers avoid this material at their peril.

+Don't panic.
+Do most programmers spend their days working through advanced calculus problems?
+No.

-The final answer also depends on what kind of programs you write.
+The final answer ultimately depends on what kind of programs you write.
-If you are writing game graphics or physics engines, numerical modeling, complex financial analysis, or something similar, then you may need to know some math.
+If you are writing game graphics or physics engines, numerical modeling, complex financial analysis, or something similar, then yes, math is critical.

 If you spend a lot of time in a specialized domain like these, then you may find a physics degree as useful as a math or computer science degree.
+Otherwise, a solid understanding of what you learned in high school will suffice most of the time.

 **One last word:**

-In my experience, programmers who know more math, or who have specialized domain expertise in some field are more highly compensated than those who only know the basics.
+In my experience, programmers who know more math, or who have specialized domain expertise are more highly compensated than those who don't